kblood/LLMRPG/UI_AUTONOMOUS_MODE.md

-# UI System - Autonomous Mode Action Display
+# UI System - Autonomous Mode Event Log Design

 **Last Updated**: 2025-11-22
-**Status**: Complete - All actions now visible
+**Status**: Complete - Unified continuous event log

 ---

 ## Overview

-The UI has been enhanced to display all autonomous mode actions in real-time.
-Previously, the AI was performing actions silently.
-Now players can see:
+The UI has been completely redesigned to display all autonomous mode events in a **single unified, continuous event log**.
+This represents a fundamental shift from the previous model where chronicler narrations were shown in a separate box that only displayed the most recent message.

+Now all events flow into a **chronological, scrollable event log** where nothing is lost:

+- ✅ All chronicler narrations (from game narrator system)
 - ✅ Action decisions (what AI chose to do)
 - ✅ Action results (outcomes with narrative)
 - ✅ Combat encounters (enemies encountered)
 - ✅ Combat results (victory/defeat with rewards)
-- ✅ Conversations (dialogue in real-time)
+- ✅ Conversations (dialogue with timestamps)
+- ✅ Scene transitions (time passing, location changes)
+- ✅ Quest updates (new quests, completions)

 ---